aditya22102002/Portfolio/README.md

 - **Intro Page**: A dynamic introduction with my photo popping out in a blob shape, along with a short intro stating my name and roles as a web developer and DSA enthusiast.
 - **About Me Page**: A brief description of who I am, complemented by a button that links to my CV.
-- **Coding Platforms**: A section with links to my profiles on three different coding platforms.
+- **Skills**: A section  with links to my profiles on three different coding platforms.
 - **Contact Form**: A functional form that allows users to reach out to me directly.
 - **Footer**: A simple and clean footer to conclude the website.